kentan/reversi-mcts/README.md

-# reactjs-reversi
+# reversi mcts
-A reversi (Othello) implementation in ReactJS

-You can play the game <a href="https://kentan.github.io/reversi/index.html">here</a>
+A Monte Carlo Tree Search implementation for reversi